 Should the motor be inside the wheel?

-If the motor location is in the center of the wheel you are looking at a hub motor.
+If the motor location is in the center of the wheel, you are looking at a hub motor.
 Electricity applied to the motor makes the wheel move.
 A hub motor e-bike doesn’t need pedals or a chain.
-If the motor location is between the pedals you are looking at a mid-drive motor.
-If the chain is removed on a mid-drive motor e-bike, even if the motor is on, the bike doesn’t move; you have to get off and push it.
+If the motor location is between the pedals, you are looking at a mid-drive motor.
+If the chain is removed on a mid-drive motor e-bike, even if the motor is on, the bike doesn’t move; you must get off and push it.

-The location of the motor has a large effect on the distribution of weight.
+The location of the motor has a significant effect on the weight distribution.
 Ideally, the weight on any bike should be balanced between the tires.
-Extra weight positioned lower on the bike is better than weight positioned higher on the bike.
-If you have a hub motor then weight is shifted aft towards the rear tire.
-If you have a hub motor and carry the battery aft of the pedals then even more weight is shifted aft of center.
-If you carry your battery above the rear tire on a hub motor e-bike you have all the extra weight on the rear tire and your weight is also shifted higher on the bike.
+Extra weight positioned lower on the bike is better than higher.
+If you have a hub motor, the weight is shifted towards the rear tire.
+If you have a hub motor and carry the battery aft of the pedals, then even more weight is shifted aft of the center.
+If your battery is above the rear tire on a hub motor e-bike, you have all the extra weight on the rear tire, which is also shifted higher on the bike.

 Weight distribution affects bicycle handling.
-Obviously, the largest weight on the bike is the rider.
-Extra weight on an e-bike (primarily the motor and battery) can adversely affect how the bike handles.
+The most significant weight on the bike is the rider.
+Extra weight on an e-bike (primarily the motor and battery) can adversely affect the bike’s handling.
 Avoid bicycles that have extra weight aft of the pedals.

 Everything you need to know about e-bike gears

 On an e-bike, you have two choices for motors.
-If you have an e-bike with a rear hub motor then you will assist the motor to create a given performance.
-If you have an e-bike with a mid-drive motor then the motor will be there to assist you to create a given performance.
-Both choices work for most riders and the differences are subtle but real.
+If you have an e-bike with a rear hub motor, you will assist the motor in creating a given performance.
+If you have an e-bike with a mid-drive motor, the motor will assist you in creating a given performance.
+Both choices work for most riders, and the differences are subtle but real.

 On a hub motor e-bike, the rider helps the motor until the bike is up to speed.
 On a mid-drive e-bike, the motor helps the rider until the bike is up to speed.
 This difference is why I prefer mid-drive e-bikes.
 I want the motor to help me, not the other way around.

 Hub motor e-bikes are a lot like scooters.
 Push the throttle and go.
 The rider does not have to think about which gear the rear hub is.
-On a hub motor e-bike the bike moves without the need for the rider to change gears… in fact, if you have a throttle, even if the chain or pedals are removed, many hub motor e-bikes, with a throttle, will still move along just like a scooter.
+On a hub motor e-bike, the bike moves without the need for the rider to change gears; if you have a throttle, even if the chain or pedals are removed, many hub motor e-bikes with a throttle will still move along just like a scooter.

 Gears on a hub motor e-bike

 A rider only changes gears on a hub motor e-bike to change the speed of the pedals as they are rotated.
-It doesn’t really matter to the motor if the rider changes gears or not.
-The only benefit of pedaling is to help the motor at low speeds.
+It doesn’t matter to the motor if the rider changes gears.
+The only benefit of pedaling is that it helps the motor at low speeds.
 The rider’s effort on a hub-motor e-bike helps the motor.
 On a hub-motor e-bike, it doesn’t matter what gear the rider is in at any given time except to help the motor.

 Gears and motor heat

-To allow the motor to spin fast and keep heat build-up low the e-bike designer needs to allow the motor to spin at an ideal speed and dissipate torque-created heat.
+To allow the motor to spin fast and keep heat build-up low, the e-bike designer needs to allow the motor to spin at an ideal speed and dissipate torque-created heat.
 The motor on a hub motor e-bike varies in speed with bicycle speed.
-If you ride your hub-motor e-bike slowly you will be riding the bike with a low motor speed.
-When at low speeds and high torque is needed a hub motor e-bikes will always build up more heat than when it is at a lower torque and higher speed.
+If you ride your hub-motor e-bike slowly, you will be riding the bike at a low motor speed.
+When at low speeds and high torque is needed, a hub motor e-bike will always build up more heat at low speed than when it is at a lower torque and higher speed.

 Advantages of hub motor e-bikes

-Hub motor e-bikes cost less to produce than mid-drive motor e-bikes.
-Lower production cost creates lower consumer prices.
+Hub motor e-bikes cost less than mid-drive motor e-bikes, and the lower production cost creates lower consumer prices.
 There are no engineering advantages of hub motor e-bikes.
-To the rider, riding a hub motor e-bike is easier because of the few options that actually affect performance.
-On a hub motor e-bike, you change gears only considering what the rider wants, the motor does not benefit from a gear change.
+To the rider, riding a hub motor e-bike is easier because of the few options that affect performance.
+On a hub motor e-bike, you change gears only considering what the rider wants; the motor does not benefit from a gear change.

-Perhaps the largest advantage that a hub motor e-bike has versus a mid-drive e-bike is that hub motor e-bikes are simpler to operate.
-They don’t require nearly the number of gear shifts to be in the ideal range and they are more forgiving of mistakes made by the rider.
+Perhaps the most significant advantage of a hub motor e-bike versus a mid-drive e-bike is that hub motor e-bikes are more straightforward to operate.
+They don’t require nearly the number of gear shifts to achieve the ideal range and are more forgiving of the rider’s mistakes.

 If you have a hub motor e-bike, regardless of the number of gears they might have on the chain, you have a single-gear ratio bike.
-To vary the speed on a hub motor e-bike you change the amperage from the battery delivered to the motor.
+To vary the speed of a hub motor e-bike, you change the amperage from the battery delivered to the motor.
 On a hub motor e-bike, you cannot vary the gear ratio.

 The hub motor only has one gear ratio to work with.
-The chain has nothing to do with the operation of a hub motor.
-Once the motor is assembled at the factory the only way to adjust the gearing of the bike is to put it on different wheel sizes.
+The chain has nothing to do with its operation.
+Once the motor is assembled at the factory, the only way to adjust the gearing is to put it on different wheel sizes.
 Motor revolutions will always be one revolution per wheel revolution.

 Multiple gears on a hub motor e-bike are for the rider, not for the motor.
 On a mid-drive e-bike, the multiple gears are for both the motor and the rider.